Getting started

 Does it work with GitHub Enterprise?

 Not yet tested, but it should work with GitHub Enterprise Cloud since it uses the same API.
-GitHub Enterprise Server (self-hosted) would need base URL configuration in the MCP server — contributions welcome.
+GitHub Enterprise Server (self-hosted) would need base URL configuration in the GitHub tooling layer — contributions welcome.

 How it works